Slow Cooker Pumpkin Purée is super easy to make, and it tastes so much better than canned!

 Use this easy, Slow Cooker Pumpkin Purée as you would in any recipe calling for pumpkin purée.
 Or portion into zipper seal bags and freeze until ready to use.

-Here’s one of our reader’s favorite recipes made with pumpkin purée:
+You may enjoy these recipes made with pumpkin purée:

 2 3-pound sugar pumpkins, also called baking pumpkins (total 6 pounds)